rust-lang-deprecated/failure/book/src/error.md

 ## Implementation details

-`Error` is essentially a trait object, but with some fanciness to store the backtrace it may generate if the underlying `Fail`ure did not have one.
+`Error` is essentially a trait object, but with some fanciness to store the backtrace it may generate if the underlying failure did not have one.
 In particular, we use a custom dynamically sized type to store the backtrace information inline with the trait object data.